MichaelG-B/Capstone_Project/README.md

 ![Leaflet_Snapshot](https://github.com/MichaelG-B/Capstone_Project/blob/main/Capstone%20Project/Visualizations/Screenshots/Final_Leaflet_Snapshot.PNG)

-### ML Analysis
+### Machine Learning Analysis
-After our data exploration phase and a general idea of what features we would select for testing, several supervised models were tested to answer our question:
+After the data exploration phase which gave us a general idea of what features would be select for testing, several supervised models were tested to answer our question:

-"Can pilot survivability be predicted with military data such as plane type, location data (Base, Mission Phase, Lat/Lon), defense type (artillery used to down the plan), and aircraft features (ejection seat Y/N)?"
+"Can pilot survivability be predicted with military data such as plane type, location data (Base, Mission Phase, Lat/Lon), defense type (main cause of crash), and aircraft features (ejection seat Y/N)?"

 #### Pre-Processing
 To preserve data in Postgres, we decided to conduct some final pre-processing in our ML script.
-Our pre-processing included removal of nulls and string values such as "_".
+Pre-processing included removal of nulls and string values such as "_".
 Our binomial target variable, "Survived” was created through mapping Pilot_Status to either a 0 or 1, with 1 indicating pilot survival.
-Lastly, we dummy coded all categorical variables and scaled our data using StandardScaler.
+Finally, we dummy coded all categorical variables and scaled our data using StandardScaler.

 #### Feature Selection and Initial Model Testing
 Feature selection was limited due to the number of nulls in the dataset.
-Moreover, many variables were categorical requiring dummy coding and generated 44 columns.
+Moreover, many variables were categorical which required dummy coding and generated 44 columns.
 As a result, we did not use a correlation matrix to select features, and rather used Tableau to gain a general idea of what variables to test.
 The models that were tested included: Decision Tree, Random Forest, and Multi-Logistic Regression with multiple sampling techniques.
 After testing different features, we selected Aircraft_type, Mission_Phase, Base, Defense_Category.
-All models were trained and split using Sklearn, but did not require balancing since our target variable was fairly balanced (Survived = 732 vs Did Not Survive = 402).
-In our initial tests, the Random Forrest model out preformed all other models with an accuracy score 60% vs 55% from all other models.
+All models were trained and split using Scikit-learn, but did not require balancing since our target variable was fairly balanced (Survived = 732 vs Did Not Survive = 402).
+In our initial tests, the Random Forrest model out performed all other models with an accuracy score 60% vs 55% from all other models.

 #### Refinement and Final Model
 To improve our initial Random Forest model, new features were added from supplemental datasets such “summarized” aircraft types, “summarized” defense types, Ejection Seats (Y/N) and Pilot Egress (how they exited the plane).
 Lastly, our location type variables Base and Mission_Phase were dropped in favor of numeric longitude and latitude data.
 With the addition of these variables the model's accuracy improved from **60%** to **84%**.

 #### Confusion Matrix
 The below confusion matrix was created with the package Seaborn.
 This package allows us to clearly identify the true positive/negative and false positive/negative percentages of our total predictions.
 We can easily see that TP and TF predictions equate to our model's accuracy score of 84%.
-Despite the limitations of our data (nulls, available features, and mainly categorical variables), we believe our model preformed quite well and answers the question... **Yes** plane, defense, and location variables were indeed able to predict survivability during the Vietnam War.
+Despite the limitations of our data (nulls, available features, and mainly categorical variables), we believe our model performed quite well and answers the question... **Yes** plane, defense, and location variables were indeed able to predict survivability during the Vietnam War.

 ![](https://github.com/MichaelG-B/Capstone_Project/blob/main/Capstone%20Project/Machine%20Learning/resources/cm_heatmap.png)

-*As an addition, the team wanted to experiment with nueral networks, however this model was not chosen.
-Please see our below nueral network test.*
+*As an addition, the team wanted to experiment with neural network, however this model was not chosen.
+Please see our below neural network test.*

 ### Neural Network Test Model
 A neural network test model was created in an effort to identify the most effective machine learning model for this project.
 The small amount of data was a concern while creating this model but we needed confirmation for ruling out the neural network for use in this case.